SublimeText/CoffeeScript/README.md

 - Please use [aponxi/issues page](https://github.com/aponxi/sublime-better-coffeescript/issues) to make requests or report bugs.
 - Please make _pull requests_ to develop branch.
-- It would be best to keep the wiki on [SublimeText repository's wiki](https://github.com/SublimeText/sublime-better-coffeescript/wiki).

 # Installation